 Connect the dots at scale

-The Haystax platform for security analytics is designed to separate critical signals from insignificant noise.
+The Haystax platform for public safety analytics is designed to separate critical signals from insignificant noise.
 A library of ingestion and extraction rules enables the data to be processed at scale and used as evidence of anomalous behavior and malicious intent.
 The system analyzes and scores data, using the model to identify hidden causalities and relationships or expose potential blind spots, then assigns a priority level to each risk event.
 Automated messages are generated from the alerting engine on indications of an emerging or high risk.
 The net effect is a drastic reduction in data overload and analyst fatigue, and earlier detection of the most important threats.
 As a result, decision-makers are better prepared, empowering them to act with confidence when a crisis strikes.

 Anticipate and respond with confidence